nglasl/silverstripe-mediawesome/README.md

 * Select `Media Types`
 * Select the respective type.

-These will be applied to existing media pages of the respective type.
+These will be applied to new and existing media pages of the respective type.

-### Tags
+### Media Tags

 * Select a media holder.
 * Select `Media Tags`

 ### Permissions

-These may be changed through the site configuration, between administrators and content authors.
+These may be changed through the site configuration by an administrator.

+* Select `Settings`
+* Select `Access`

 ### Smart Templating

-Custom templates may be defined for your media type (`MediaPage_Blog.ss` for a type Blog).
-It is also possible to reference a custom attribute directly through a custom template:
+Custom media type templates may be defined for your media holder/page:

+`MediaHolder_Blog.ss` or `MediaPage_Blog.ss`

+Reference a custom media attribute from a template:

 ```php
 $getAttribute(Author)